alanng10/class-lang/Docue/Article/Compute/a.md

 ## Mbf
 Set dest var with the value of byte int at the memory index of source var.
 Syntax: mbf dest, source

+## Toi
+Go to operate at memory index of source var.
+Syntax: toi source